xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-08_welcome_player.md

  > Go to the signup.
  > Click the signup button.
  <!-- SNAPSHOT status=400 -->
+ > You should be at the signup screen.
  > You should see an error message saying that "Player name should be present".

 ### Too short player name

 And it should have at least three characters long

  > Add "jo" as player name.
  > Click the signup button.
  <!-- SNAPSHOT status=400 -->
+ > You should be at the signup screen.
  > You should see an error message saying that "Player name should be at least three characters long".

 ### No password

 It should have a password.

  > Add your name as player name.
  > Click the signup button.
  <!-- SNAPSHOT status=400 -->
+ > You should be at the signup screen.
  > You should see an error message saying that "Password should be present".

 ### Too weak passwords